 Guidelines for First Time Credit Card Users

 A "first" credit card can be exciting, tempting and intimidating.
-Share these tips with your kids, so they are better prepared.
+Share this Sound Advice with your kids, so they are better prepared.

 1. A credit card is serious business.
 The issuing company is lending you money and you have responsibilities.

 2. One card is probably enough.
 Avoid the temptation by only having one card.